contre95/notesOLD/Digitales/Apuntes/Coding/Clean Architecture/CleanArchPart01.md

 ## Entities

 Entities encapsulate enterprise-wide Critical Business Rules.
 An entity can be an object with methods, or it can be a set of data structures and functions.
-It doesn’t matter so long as the entities can be used by many different applications in the enterprise.
+It doesn't matter so long as the entities can be used by many different applications in the enterprise.

-If you don’t have an enterprise and are writing just a single application, then these entities are the business objects of the application.
+If you don't have an enterprise and are writing just a single application, then these entities are the business objects of the application.
 They encapsulate the most general and high-level rules.

 ## Use Cases